 - Alterations and Improvements

 - What improvements, alterations, or additions can be made to the premises?

 - Is the installation of any signs permitted?

 - If so, are there any stipulations in regards to the type, size, color, etc. of the signs?

 - Damage to Premises

-- If the premises are destroyed or damaged (by fire, for example) to the point that the tenant cannot use the premises for at least 120 days, what will happen?
+- What will happen if the premises are destroyed or damaged (by fire, for example) to the point that the tenant cannot use the premises for at least 120 days?

-- If the premises are taken or threatened to be taken in appropriation proceedings or by right of eminent domain, what would that mean for the tenant?
+- What would it mean for the tenant if the premises are taken or threatened to be taken in appropriation proceedings or by right of eminent domain?

 - Default (it’s best to mention that these hypothetical questions are unforeseeable events)

 - What are the consequences of defaulting on the lease?